 Strengthening Democracy and Voting Rights

-In Louisiana, an estimated 36,000 individuals have lost their voting rights due to felony convictions.
-While voting rights can be restored after completing incarceration, parole, or probation, many of those eligible to do so face bureaucratic barriers such as providing burdensome documentation to election officials before being able to re-register.
+Meanwhile, more than 36,000 residents remain disenfranchised due to past convictions.
+While voting rights can be restored after completing incarceration, parole or probation, many of those eligible to do so face bureaucratic barriers such as providing burdensome documentation to election officials before being able to re-register.
 These expensive and time-consuming documentation requirements disproportionately affect Black and Brown communities, further exacerbating racial disparities in voter participation.
+Additional concerns — such as executive orders directing the Office of Motor Vehicles (OMV) to issue misleading voter‑eligibility warnings and increased pressure to purge voter rolls — further emphasize the need for strong protections.

 Recommendations:

-- Permit same-day registration.
+- Permit same‑day registration statewide.

 Ending Unjust Imprisonment